chrisl8/Witchazzan/README.md

   - 16x16
   or
   - 32x32
   There is no actual reason not to use other sizes, but these are the sizes tested and supported.
-If nothing else, they must be symetrical.
+If nothing else, they must be symmetrical.
 - Remember to **save your map in JSON format!**
 - When adding a Tileset to the map be sure to check **Embed in map**